avenantsoftware/P1-Meter-ESP8266-MQTT/README.md

 # P1-Meter-ESP8266
-Software for the ESP2866 that sends P1 smart meter data to to MQTT.
+Software for the ESP2866 that sends P1 smart meter data to to MQTT on a configurable topic with json.
+Easy to consume with Pimatic, Telegraf or other software that supports MQTT.

 ### Installation instrucions
 - Make sure that your ESP8266 can be flashed from the Arduino environnment: https://github.com/esp8266/Arduino